ivosdc/wall-plotter/svg-converter/README.md

 The parser crawls and splits "M" parts in the path.

 ## In gimp you can convert drawings to path instructions:
+I prefer to:
+- Set the picture mode to b/w and back to rgb.
+Rgb is needed for the next step.
+- Use `color to transparence`.
+Set your background color to transparent.
-- chose select from alpha (e.g.) (or your prefered selection)
+- Right-click the layer.
+Choose select from alpha.
-- convert selection into path
+- Convert selection into path (`selection` -> `to path`)
+- Switch from *layers* to *path*
-- export paths-layer as svg
+- Right-click the path-layer.
+Use .svg as suffix. this exports the path-layer as svg

 ***thats all***